unbornchikken/NOOOCL/README.md

 **io.js?
 0.12?**

-Those versions are supperted aswel.
+Those versions are supported as well.

 ## Install